 It is imperative that your heat exchanger is sealed tightly, because if gasses from the flue are allowed into your breathing air, carbon monoxide poisoning is a distinct possibility.

-Reasons for Heat Exchanger Failure in Solon, OH
+Reasons for Heat Exchanger Failure in Cleveland, OH

 Eventually, metal fatigue will lead to a heat exchanger failure.
 Metal expands when heated and contracts when it cools off.
 This constant movement will result in a breakage – for the same reason that a paper clip will eventually break when it is moved back and forth.
 Most heat exchangers normally last between 10 and 20 years, but if they are poorly designed, installed or maintained, their lifespan can be substantially reduced.

-Signs of Heat Exchanger Failure in Solon, OH
+Signs of Heat Exchanger Failure in Cleveland, OH

 Typically, the only way that you can spot a heat exchanger problem is by looking for some sort of breach, such as light or water passing through a crack or a hole.
 At Arco Comfort Air, we use sophisticated infrared video inspection devices to thoroughly examine every inch of a heat exchanger – this is far superior to the old method of using a flashlight and a mirror.